john-cd/rust_howto/src/categories/development-tools_testing/testing.md

 [![cargo-insta-lib.rs][c-cargo_insta-lib.rs-badge]][c-cargo_insta-lib.rs]
 [![cat-development-tools::cargo-plugins][cat-development-tools::cargo-plugins-badge]][cat-development-tools::cargo-plugins]{{hi:Cargo plugins}}

 Snapshots tests (also sometimes called approval tests) are tests that assert values against a reference value (the snapshot).
-Think of it as a supercharged version of `assert_eq!`.
-It lets you compare a value against a reference value but unlike simple assertions the reference value is managed by insta for you.
+Think of it as a supercharged version of `assert_eq!`. [`insta`][insta-website] lets you compare the result of a test against a reference value but, unlike simple assertions, the reference value is managed by `insta` for you.

+First, install the CLI with `cargo install cargo-insta`.
+Second, create a test, run it a first time with `cargo test`.
+This creates a snapshot file (ending with `.snap`).
+Use `cargo insta review` to review and accept the snapshot.
+Running `cargo test` again now succeeds, until the value returned by the function under test changes.

 ```rust,editable
 {{#include ../../../crates/ex/categories/d/tests/development_tools_testing/insta.rs:example}}